LinuTuris195/graphhopper-docker/README.md

 ## Installation

+- Install Docker
-- Download this repository
+- Clone this repository
-- Run `./ele-update.sh` in order to make the IHM elevation data available for use by Graphhopper.

-## Activation and updated
+## Activation

-Run `./gh-update.sh` in order to
+Run `docker-compose up -d`

+## Updating the routing data

+For quick activation, the server will initially use historic routing data.
+To use up-to-date routing data, run `./gh-update.sh` on Linux or `gh-update.bat` on Windows.

+The scripts are identical (hard linked) and perform the following tasks:
-- Download the OSM data if needed
+  - Download new OSM data if needed
-- If OSM data was downloaded:
-  - Calculate new routing data cache from it
+  - Calculate new routing data
-  - Start or restart Graphhopper, with the new routing data cache
+  - Start or restart the Graphhopper server, as appropriate, with the new routing data

-This script can be run periodically in order to update the routing data cache.
+The scripts can also be run periodically or after changeing the `gh-config.yml` file.